-The preparation of financial statements in accordance with U.S. generally accepted accounting principles requires Plan management to make estimates, judgments and assumptions that impact the reported amounts in the financial statements and the accompanying notes.
+The preparation of financial statements in accordance with GAAP requires Plan management to make estimates, judgments and assumptions that impact the reported amounts in the financial statements and the accompanying notes.
 Actual results could differ from these estimates.

 Investment Valuation and Income Recognition